Shemaplacide/Final_Project_Big_Data_Diabetes_Monitoring_Risk_Analysis/PART 2: PYTHON ANALYTICS TASKS/Part 2 Python Analytics Tasks.md

   - `apply_transformations()`
   - `perform_eda()`
   - `train_models()`
-- **Markdown Explanations:** Each notebook cell included markdown to explain the purpose and outputs of the code.
+- **Markdown Explanations:** Each section of the notebook included markdown to explain the purpose and outputs of the code.
-- **Inline Comments:** Added comments in the code for clarity, allowing other users to easily understand the workflow.
+- **Inline Comments:** Added comments in the code for clarity, making it easier for others to understand the workflow.

 ---